tsujamin/digi-approval/design/design.md

 * *Administrators* are responsible for overseeing the system and setting up the application process as *workflows* (detailed below).
 * *Approvers* work with applicants to progress their applications, applying their professional judgment and agency policy to determine when and how applications proceed to the next stage of the workflow.
-* *Managers* are responsible for allocating applications to approvers and ensuring that workload is balanced appropriately among approvers.
+* *Delegators* are responsible for allocating applications to approvers and ensuring that workload is balanced appropriately among approvers.
 (Future extensions may automate parts of this role, but are not in scope for the POC.)
+It is expected, though not required, that a delegator would be a manager or experienced senior team member.
+An agency employee can be both an approver and a delegator at the same time.

 #### Dealing with multiple agencies

 As part of a single application process, an applicant may deal with agencies other than the agency which received the original application:

 * Applicants may apply directly to other agencies for related types of approval.
 For example, an applicant applying  to use public land for a music festival may also apply for a liquor license.